akasakaid/blumtod/README.md

    python bot.py
    ```

+# Viewing Reports

+To view a report of the total balance of all accounts you can run a file called `report.py`

 # How to Get the Query

 The required data is the same as [pixelversebot](https://github.com/akasakaid/pixelversebot), so you can watch the same tutorial video!